-The European Commission's support for the production of this publication does not constitute an endorsement of the contents, which reflect the views only of the authors, and the Commission cannot be held responsible for any use which may be made of the information contained therein.
+This project has been funded with support from the European Commission.
+This publication reflects the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information contained therein.

 Table of Contents